 - Optional: Gies Online Coursera Scholarship application essay

 Concerns about your application profile?
 Explore the Performance-based Admissions Track:

 The Performance-based Admissions Track (PAT) is a first-of-its-kind pathway into the iMSA program.

 How do I apply to the PAT?
 If you’re interested, you simply follow the regular iMSA admissions process, indicating that you would like to be considered for the PAT.
 You will undergo the same rigorous application review as a degree-seeking student, including a possible interview.
-If admitted into the PAT, you will take a set of two iMSA courses, and upon completion (cumulative GPA of 3.0 or better, including a B or better in at least 2 courses) you will be automatically admitted to the iMSA program as a degree-seeking student.
+If admitted into the PAT, you will take a set of two iMSA courses, and upon completion (cumulative GPA of 3.0 or better, including a B or better in both courses) you will be automatically admitted to the iMSA program as a degree-seeking student.
 The credits earned in those two courses will also be transferred toward your MSA degree.
-All students admitted to the PAT will be assigned an academic advisor and will have support throughout the program.
+All students admitted to the PAT will be provided access to academic support specialists who can offer guidance throughout the program.